 What are patient responsibilities?

-To be effective, health care needs to be a two-way street.
+Health professionals understand that dealing with cancer is challenging and many people feel vulnerable at this time.
+Developing an open and trusting relationship with your health care team during this time is important.
 If you expect your health care providers to behave in a certain way – for example, to communicate openly – it helps to behave the same way in return.
-Your hospital or treatment centre might give you information about your responsibilities covering the following three areas.
+Many hospitals and treatment centres have guidelines on patient responsibilities that cover the following 3 areas.

 Learn more about:

 These responsibilities relate to practical issues, including: